minio/hperf/README.md

 hperf is a tool for active measurements of the maximum achievable bandwidth between N peers, measuring RX/TX bandwidth for each peers.

 ## What is hperf for
 Hperf was made to test networks in large infrastructure.
-It's highly scalable and cabaple of running parallel tests over a long period of time.
+It's highly scalable and capable of running parallel tests over a long period of time.

 ## Common use cases
 - Debugging link/nic MTU issues